Divi/vagrant-bootstrap/README.md

 A simple provisioning Vagrant bootstrap to be ready for PHP/MySQL development.

+If you have using Symfony2, please see the branch named `symfony2`.

 ## Features :

 - Apache 2 with rewrite mod and ready VHOST with "/var/www" moved to "/vagrant"